Decomposition of global solutions for a class of nonlinear wave equations: Introduction

 \subsection{Background and the aim of this paper}

 We are considering Nonlinear wave equations (WE) with general interaction terms of the form~\eqref{eq: wave}.
-We allow such interactions to be both linear or nonlinear, and may explicitly depend on space and time.
+We allow such interactions to be both linear and nonlinear, and may explicitly depend on space and time.

 The interest and importance of wave equations is well known, and have many applications in Physics and Geometry.
 The classical examples are vibrations of strings and membranes, light waves and acoustic wave propagation as well as the dynamics of space-time itself, as in General Relativity.
 We are particularly interested in looking for the properties of solutions of the wave equation~\eqref{eq: wave}, with general interactions.
 This analysis is relevant to the analysis of \emph{systems of equations}.